Hastings Ranch, Pasadena, California

-Hastings Ranch is a neighborhood of Pasadena, California which lies in northeast Pasadena.
-It is principally accessed by Sierra Madre Boulevard, Michillinda Avenue, Hastings Ranch Blvd., and Riviera Drive.
+Hastings Ranch is a neighborhood of Pasadena, California, which lies in northeast Pasadena.
+It is principally accessed by Sierra Madre Boulevard, Michillinda Avenue, Hastings Ranch Drive, and Riviera Drive.
 Hastings Ranch is also identified by large shopping areas at its southernmost end and by a shopping center at the corner of Sierra Madre and Michillinda.
 Hastings Ranch is divided by Sierra Madre Blvd, north of the blvd is Upper Hastings Ranch and south is Lower Hastings Ranch.
-To the north of the Ranch is the San Gabriel Mountains and Mount Wilson.
+To the north of the Ranch are the San Gabriel Mountains and Mount Wilson.

 History

 In 1882, Charles Cook Hastings purchased 1100 acre of land between Pasadena and Sierra Madre for US$7 per acre.
 He named his ranch "Mesa Alta Rancho" and began planting 300 acre with grape vines and constructed a mansion.
 Soon after he died, his son, Charles Houston Hastings, assumed responsibility for the land.
 He imported unusual specimens of plants and trees and populated the ranch with peacocks, pheasants, cats, dogs (32 collies) and champion horses.
 In 1928, the Hastings mansion caught fire and burned to the ground.
 The ranch fell into a state of disrepair and its operation was left to managers.

 Hastings Ranch was one of several competing sites for the University of California's southern campus, but lost to UCLA in 1919.